What's up next in the federal trial of Dylann Roof?

 WHY IS HE REPRESENTING HIMSELF?

-Roof hasn't ever said definitively why he wants to act as his own lawyer, but he's left some clues along the way.
+Roof hasn't ever said definitively why he wanted to act as his own lawyer, but he's left some clues along the way.

 As early as last summer, Roof's legal team filed a notice with the court that they planned to introduce evidence that their client suffers from a mental illness.
 Many subsequent motions have been filed under seal, purportedly to conceal sensitive information, but it's likely further details on what lawyers planned to present are contained within.